netwizeBE/site/_hasp/21-license.md

 SOFTWARE.

 -------------------------------------------
-Based on the previous work of the following open source developers:
+Hasp-lvgl is based on the previous work of the following open source developers:

 - [HASwitchPlate](https://github.com/aderusha/HASwitchPlate), the original Arduino project,
   Copyright© 2019 Allen Derusha.